krakend/krakend-documentation/extending/http-client-plugins.md

 go build -buildmode=plugin -o krakend-client-example.so .
 {{< /terminal >}}

 There is no output for this command.
-Now you have a file `krakend-client-example.so`, the binary that KrakenD has to side load.
+Now you have a file `krakend-client-example.so`, the KrakenD binary has to side load.
 Remember that you cannot use this binary in a different architecture (e.g., compiling the binary in Mac and loading it in a Docker container).

 The plugin is ready to use!
 You can now load your plugin in the configuration.
 Add the `plugin` and `extra_config` entries in your configuration.
 Here's an example of `krakend.json`: